Skip to main content

 • Content discipline: Adding speakable forces teams to decide which sentence is the answer, which improves the page itself.

-At Nyman Media, we use this as part of a broader AI-search readiness pass: define the answer, tighten the copy, mark the relevant section, and ensure the page backs it up with credible context.
+We use this as part of a broader AI-search readiness pass: define the answer, sharpen the copy, mark the relevant section, and make sure the page backs it up with credible context.

-A senior operator does not start with markup.
+The operator does not start with markup.
 They start with the buyer question, the answer the company wants to own, and the page that deserves to carry it.
-Speakable schema then becomes a precision layer on top of the content system.
+Speakable schema then becomes a precision layer on top of the content.

-Nyman Media’s approach is operational: we do not treat speakable as a shiny object.
-We map the questions that matter commercially, build pages that answer them with authority, then add schema where it clarifies the machine-readable answer.
+The approach is practical.
+Map the questions that matter commercially, build pages that answer them with authority, then add schema where it clarifies the machine-readable answer.

-A practical example: on a glossary page answering “what is speakable schema,” the marked section should be the concise definition under “What it means,” not the whole article.
+A worked example: on a glossary page answering “what is speakable schema,” the marked section should be the short definition under “What it means,” not the whole article.
 The rest of the page can explain use cases, caveats, and misconceptions.

 Common misconceptions

 Speakable schema is useful, but it is often oversold.
-The teams that get value from it are usually the ones that treat it as a finishing move after the content is already sharp.
+The teams that get value from it usually treat it as a finishing move once the content is already sharp.

 Speakable schema guarantees voice results